-Copper is an integral material in the PCB design process in Printed Circuit Board manufacturing.
+Copper is an integral material in the PCB design process in PCB manufacturing.
 It offers unique electrical and thermal characteristics necessary for signal transmission than any known metal.
-Copper actively dissipates heat away from essential components on the Printed Circuit Board.
+Copper actively dissipates heat away from essential circuit board components.

 The use of copper has electrical advantages.
 When an electrical current is made to flow through metals, it is in direct conflict with resistivity.
 All materials offer a degree of resistance to current flow.
 Hence, a material with low resistivity has more electrical conductivity.